How-To Guide: Part Five

 for developing water service area boundaries.

-Step One: Adopt a Common Definition of
+Step One: Adopt a Common Definitions related to System Boundaries

 Step Two: Establish Geospatial Standards

+While it is likely easiest to edit the digital geospatial boundaries provided by EPA, you may have your own data that you are collating and making available.
 This could include coordinate reference system, datum, and scale/ resolution.
 This should also include the geospatial file type for publishing and sharing.
 When compiled and shared publicly, boundaries should be shared in an open source file format, such as geojson or geopackage.
 Most systems will not have boundary data in a gis file, but a hierarchy of the data format should be used to start with the highest quality data possible.
 This will save time and reduce the introduction of errors as service area boundary maps are digitized.

-The most vital piece of metadata when collecting and sharing service area boundary data is the USEPA PWSID of the water system, but we recommend the following metadata to also be required:
+The most vital piece of metadata when collecting and sharing service area boundary data is the US EPA PWSID of the water system, but we recommend the following metadata to also be required:

 • The coordinate reference system and projection for the GIS data